jmalara/ct-serverless/README.md

 # Requirements
 1. Node must be installed, I didnt want to auto install Node in case you have any dependency issues on older Nodejs versions and have you hate me later. https://nodejs.org/en/download/
 2. AWS CLI
+3. Access Key and Secret key for an administrator setup in your aws credential file under the default profile

 # Usage
 1. Clone the repository